 While most activity trackers count steps, distance and calories, a limited few have been designed to make your gym workouts more effective.
 Doing a single exercise, like lifting a weight, is pretty easy.
 Doing an exercise well, on the other hand, is pretty hard.

-The majority of us want to exercise more, yet only 3% of the global adult population are documented gym members and more than 50% of gym members are not regular.
+The majority of us want to exercise more, yet only 3% of the global adult population are documented gym members and more than 50% of those don’t go very often.
 Perhaps the latest crop of wearables can help change this.

 Essential reading: Top fitness trackers and health gadgets